programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 (Note that just like any good sentence, they each have a period at the end.)

-Each of these elements is a node within a vast graph.
-A subject in one statement may be an object (or even a predicate) in another statement.
+Here, the subject `<The Nightwatch>` and the object `<Rembrandt van Rijn>` can be thought of as two nodes of the graph, with the predicate `<was created by>` defining an edge between them.
+(Technically, `<was created by>` can, in other queries, be treated as an object or subject itself, but that is beyond the scope of this tutorial.)

 A psuedo-RDF database might contain interrelated statements like these:

 ```
 ...